g1a/composer-test-scenarios/README.md

 As an added service, the Copyright notice in your LICENSE file is also updated to include the current year, if it is not already mentioned in the Copyright notice.

+## Commands

+Scenarios will be updated every time `composer update` is executed.
+However, you can manually invoke the various commands provided by this plugin, while avoiding running `composer update` on your project, which may be not desirable.

+`composer scenario:update`: Updates all scenarios defined in your composer.json file to the latest versions.
+If a specific scenario does not exist, it creates the lock folder.

+`composer scenario <name>` : Installs a scenario.

+`composer update:lock`: Upgrades your dependencies to the latest version according to composer.json without downloading any of them; only updates the composer.lock file.

+`composer dependency-licenses`: Adds information about the licenses used by project's dependencies to its LICENSE file.

 ## Upgrading

 If your project is already using an older version of Composer Test Scenarios, see [UPGRADING.md](UPGRADING.md).